dseeni/TechArtDemos/README.md

 - [x] Easily align and snap objects or components along an active axis or plane during layout or modeling tasks
 - [x] Aim lights, Aim Constraints, or align deformers when lighting or rigging
+- [x] Avoid misclicks or undesired tool handle activation by implementing allowing snapping to work solely based on cursor position

 #### SnapAlign includes all the snapping features found in Maya's native snapping system
 - Axis Constraint Snap along axis *[X, Y, Z]*